tom-seddon/beeblink/docs/fs.md

 If you're running the filing system from writeable sideways RAM, the banner will read `BeebLink <SWR>`.
-There's no problem doing this, but the ROM is intended for use from EEPROM or write-protected sideways RAM, so it doesn't have to be reloaded each time.
+There's no problem doing this, but the ROM is intended for use from EEPROM, or battery-backed write-protected sideways RAM, so it doesn't have to be reloaded each time and won't get overwritten by careless programs.

 The message is mainly there for my benefit, in case I switch off the write protection and then forget...